ole-knf/GRIDSAFE/README.md

 **A Comprehensive Framework for Evaluating Intrusion Detection Systems in Power Grids and Beyond**

 This tool performs autonomous and data rich IDS assessments, specifically designed for industrial control networks and intrusion detection systems in power grids.
-While traditional evaluation procedures for IDS lack the complexity and consitency necessary to draw comparisons between results, GRIDSAFE and its underlying methodology strives to provide the most meaningful data possible.
+While traditional evaluation procedures for IDS lack the complexity and consistency necessary to draw comparisons between results, GRIDSAFE and its underlying methodology strives to provide the most meaningful data possible.
 By mirroring every possible circumstance of the system, in which the IDS will operate in the future, we can ensure the most meaningful evaluation results, actually representing how the system will behave.
-For this to work, we perform an intial threat modeling specific to the power grid scenario, on which basis we make calulated decisions regarding the evaluation's cyberattack selection, and IDS integration into the network.
-GRIDSAFE then autonomously executes these attacks against Wattson's power grid simulation, collects all necesarry data, and represents the results concisely.
+For this to work, we perform an initial threat modeling specific to the power grid scenario, on which basis we make calculated decisions regarding the evaluation's cyberattack selection, and IDS integration into the network.
+GRIDSAFE then autonomously executes these attacks against Wattson's power grid simulation, collects all necessary data, and represents the results concisely.

 <img src="figures\Framework layout.png" alt="Relation Framework and Methodology" width="100%"/>

 GRIDSAFE is the product of my master thesis "Evaluating Intrusion Detection Systems in Power Grids: A practical Framework".
-The thesis discusses a precise description of a complex evaluation methodology, which lays the groudnwork for this framework, a technical descirption of the framework, as well as a dicussion of our evaluation of Omicron's StationGuard an Suricata.
+The thesis discusses a precise description of a complex evaluation methodology, which lays the groundwork for this framework, a technical description of the framework, as well as a discussion of our evaluation of Omicron's StationGuard and Suricata.
 For more insight, please refer to the thesis: https://oleknief.com/files/academic-works/master-thesis.pdf.

 <img src="figures/Methodology Framework Relation.png" alt="Relation Framework and Methodology" width="50%"/>